 - Indicate the total number of seed packets you would like (and if you are requesting more than one seed type, please specific the number of packets of each seed type)

-Email Angela from the Communications team and please note that applications close Wed, 25 March.
+Email now and please note that applications close Wed, 25 March 2020.

 Download the Church's Neighbours Day seed giveaway poster for use on your parish bulletin board, in your newsletter or social media channels.